ahdadou/springboot-multi-tenancy/README.md

 Then, we create an `Author` object and save it using the `authorRepository.save(author)` method.
 Since the current schema is set to CASA, the `Author` object will be saved in the CASA schema.

 By leveraging this approach, you can dynamically switch between different schemas based on your application's requirements.
 This allows for efficient data isolation and management for each tenant within the multitenant environment.

+#####  Switching Between Multi-Tenant and Normal Database Configurations
+Also you can switch between multi-tenant and normal database configurations by modifying the `application.properties` file.

+Let's take a look at the relevant configuration:

+    application:
+	    persistence:
+		    database_urls:
+			    CASA: postgres://postgres:postgres@localhost:5432/stock?schema=CASA
+			    FES: postgres://postgres:postgres@localhost:5432/stock?schema=FES
+		    database_url: postgres://postgres:postgres@localhost:5432/stock?schema=FES
+		    multi-tenancy: true

+By setting `application.persistence.multi-tenancy` to `true`, you enable the multi-tenant configuration.
+This indicates that the application should operate in a multi-tenant mode where the schema is dynamically determined based on the current tenant.

+In the `application.persistence.database_urls` section, you can define the database URLs for each schema.
+For example, `CASA` and `FES` schemas have their respective URLs specified with the schema names included as parameters.
+These URLs are used to establish connections with the respective schemas when the application is running in multi-tenant mode.

+Furthermore, the `application.persistence.database_url` property represents the database URL to be used in the normal database mode (when multi-tenancy is disabled).
+In this example, the URL corresponds to the `FES` schema.

+By adjusting these configurations in the `application.properties` file, you can seamlessly switch between multi-tenant and normal database configurations based on your requirements.